Administratively, Kynouria is now divided into two municipalities, the municipalities of North Kynouria and South Kynouria.

 Tsakonian Dialect

 As people with wanderlust, the Tsakonians during the Byzantine times created communities on the coastline of Asia Minor in Propontida.
-As a result a third dialect was created, the tsakonian of Propontida that was spoken until the years of the Asia Minor Catastrophe in the villages of Vatika and Chavoutsi.
+As a result, a third dialect was created, the Tsakonian of Propontida which was spoken until the years of the Asia Minor Catastrophe in the villages of Vatika and Chavoutsi.

 The Tsakonians